Nettle Leaf

 • Natural diuretic action – Promotes healthy fluid balance without depleting essential minerals like potassium

-• Anti-inflammatory support – May ease joint stiffness and discomfort associated with arthritis and inflammatory conditions
+• Anti-inflammatory support – May ease joint stiffness and discomfort linked to arthritis

 • Pain relief properties – Traditional applications suggest natural analgesic effects for everyday aches